fametoys/motordriver/README.md

 In this GitHub website, you can download the sample code file "MotorDriver.py" to your Raspberry Pi.

-Are you ready to play with your Fame Toys® model kit now?
+Are you ready to play with your Fame Toys® model now?

 First, you can find useful videos at www.fame.toys/master/pi/ webpage.
 Watch these videos to complete each steps for playing with your model.